Do you want complete control over how you access your retirement savings?

 Contact us today to find out how to take advantage of the flexibility of RRIFs from Capital Estate Planning.

-Individual RRIFs are sold through Desjardins Financial Security Investments Inc. (DFS Investments)
+Mutual Funds are distributed through Desjardins Financial Security Investments Inc. (DFS Investments)

 Choosing the Right Retirement Income Options